Article Page

 Frequently Asked Questions

-What is the difference between a Printed and Wild Joker?
-A Printed Joker is the card with the Joker image.
-A Wild Joker is a standard card (e.g., 7♦) randomly selected at the start of the round to act as a Joker.
+What is the difference between a Wild and Printed Joker?
+A Printed Joker is the actual Joker card.
+A Wild Joker is a random card (e.g., 7♦) chosen at the start of the round to act as a Joker.

 Comments